Stem Cells to Prevent and Reverse Disability in Multiple Sclerosis

 Summary

-In this project, Professor Kalincik will use one of the largest international datasets to compare the effectiveness of stem cell transplantation with the most effective MS therapies.
+In this project, Professor Tomas Kalincik will use one of the largest international datasets to compare the effectiveness of stem cell transplantation with the most effective MS therapies.

 The project will compare treatment outcomes in AHSCT vs. B-cell depleting therapies (ocrelizumab, rituximab) and immune reconstitution therapy (cladribine).